- Ohio, 1998

 - Perrysburg Schools Parent Safety Task Force

-- Maumee Valley County Day School – Diversity, Equity & Inclusion Committee
+- Maumee Valley County Day School – Diversity, Equity & Inclusion Committee (former member)

 - United Way Women’s Initiative